ZMAlexander/ShootYourFriendsWebsite/_posts/2020-05-08-First-Week-Down.md

 ### Sara Ring

 ### Gerry Vautour
+Hi there.
+I'm Gerry, another developer on Shoot Your Friends.
+I dropped out of a programming course in college, missed it, and when these guys suggested we make a game together, I immediately jumped on board.
+I've played games my whole 30-some years of life, and have always wanted to spend my time making games but had no clue where or how to start.
+Now I have some knowledge, and a group to help keep me on track.
+I'm not the social type, so you likely won't hear much from me on a regular basis.
+I'll just be working in the background to make the best games I can, and hopefully someone out there will like them.

 ## Pregame Lobby
 Arguably, one of the first things a player will do when they start the game is try to start the game.
 We think this is a fair and justified response, and take our players to the pregame lobby.
 This is a screen that's probably familiar to you, where each player pushes a button on their gamepad to enter the game.